SPCA programme helps owners desex cats

 “A desexed cat is less likely to wander and can have significant health benefits.
 Desexing is helpful to manage threats to biodiversity.”

-She said the programme allowed residents to desex and microchip their cats and kittens for $30, a fraction of the usual cost.
+She said the programme allowed residents in the areas to desex and microchip their cats and kittens for $30, a fraction of the usual cost.